Abhijeetkumar96/Implicit_BCC_validator/README.md

-# Bi-Connected Components (BCC) Validator Overview
+# Implicit Bi-Connected Components (BCC) Validator Overview

-This C++ program is designed to validate the results of serial and parallel computations related to Bi-connected Components (BCC) in graphs.
-It compares the results for cut vertices and BCCs from two different computations to ensure consistency and correctness.
+This C++ program is designed to validate the results of serial and parallel output related to Bi-connected Components (BCC) in graphs.
+It compares the results for cut vertices and BCCs for each vertex from the serial output vs parallel output to ensure consistency and correctness.
-Files
+## Files

-    bcc_validator.cpp: Main program file containing the source code. test_1.txt: Sample output file from serial computation. test_2.txt: Sample output file from parallel computation.
+    - bcc_validator.cpp: Main program file containing the source code.
+    - test_1.txt: Sample output file from serial computation.
+    - test_2.txt: Sample output file from parallel computation.

 ## Compilation